 Work to accommodate/prevent language related challenges (for instance I will avoid the use of idioms and slang)

-Zoom links and recordings will be made available during/after each session to accomodate the ongoing COVID situation until Feb 18, 2022 and as directed by BU policy.
+Zoom links and recordings will be made available during/after each session to accomodate all learners.

 Due dates can be revised for documented religious observances according to the specifications of the University Policy on Religious Observance (http://www.bu.edu/ctl/university-policies/policy-on-religious-observance/).
 Please make sure to communicate about religious observances as far in advance as possible (and no later than one week before the observance, per university policy) so that accommodations can be made.